ravneet556/Note-App-IOS-/README.md

 Users can also attach audio or image to the note.

-SCRREN 1 : Home Page - On clicking the plus icon, screen 2 opens.
+SCREEN 1 : Home Page - On clicking the plus icon, screen 2 opens.

 ![Screen Shot 2021-04-29 at 6 23 05 AM](https://user-images.githubusercontent.com/33275709/116542940-3ebf3080-a8bb-11eb-8c5f-233a9a314ae2.png)